NUMA

 Best effort NUMA-aware memory allocation for VMs

-By default Xen stripes the VM’s memory accross all NUMA nodes of the host, which means that every VM has to go through all the interconnects.
+By default, Xen stripes the VM’s memory across all NUMA nodes of the host, which means that every VM has to go through all the interconnects.
 The goal here is to find a better allocation than the default, not necessarily an optimal allocation.
-An optimal allocation would require knowing what VMs you would start/create in the future, and planning across hosts too.
+An optimal allocation would require knowing what VMs you would start/create in the future, and planning across hosts.
+This allows the host to use all NUMA nodes to take advantage of the full memory bandwidth available on the pool hosts.

-Overall we want to balance the VMs across NUMA nodes, such that we use all NUMA nodes to take advantage of the maximum memory bandwidth available on the system.
+Overall, we want to balance the VMs across NUMA nodes, such that we use all NUMA nodes to take advantage of the maximum memory bandwidth available on the system.
 For now this proposed balancing will be done only by balancing memory usage: always heuristically allocating VMs on the NUMA node that has the most available memory.
-Note that this allocation has a race condition for now when multiple VMs are booted in parallel, because we don’t wait until Xen has constructed the domain for each one (that’d serialize domain construction, which is currently parallel).
+For now, this allocation has a race condition: This happens when multiple VMs are booted in parallel, because we don’t wait until Xen has constructed the domain for each one (that’d serialize domain construction, which is currently parallel).
 This may be improved in the future by having an API to query Xen where it has allocated the memory, and to explicitly ask it to place memory on a given NUMA node (instead of best_effort).

 If a VM doesn’t fit into a single node then it is not so clear what the best approach is.
 One criteria to consider is minimizing the NUMA distance between the nodes chosen for the VM.
-Large NUMA systems may not be fully connected in a mesh requiring multiple hops to each a node, or even have assymetric links, or links with different bitwidth.
-These tradeoff should be approximatively reflected in the ACPI SLIT tables, as a matrix of distances between nodes.
+Large NUMA systems may not be fully connected in a mesh requiring multiple hops to each a node, or even have asymmetric links, or links with different bandwidth.
+The specific NUMA topology is provided by the ACPI SLIT table as the matrix of distances between nodes.
 It is possible that 3 NUMA nodes have a smaller average/maximum distance than 2, so we need to consider all possibilities.

 For N nodes there would be 2^N possibilities, so [Topology.NUMA.candidates] limits the number of choices to 65520+N (full set of 2^N possibilities for 16 NUMA nodes, and a reduced set of choices for larger systems).